mockk/mockk/README.md

 }
 ```

-To mock module wide extension function you need to
+To mock module wide extension functions you need to
-build mockkStatic(...) with argument specifying module class name.
+build `mockkStatic(...)` with as argument the module's class name.
-For example "pkg.FileKt" for module "File.kt" in "pkg" package
+For example "pkg.FileKt" for module `File.kt` in the `pkg` package.

 ```kotlin
 data class Obj(val value: Int)